 Improving core strength for seniors can decrease the risk of falling and is easy to do; all you need to help you increase your strength and balance is one simple object- a chair.

-Pets are an important part of our lives.
-They offer companionship, unconditional love, and even more for a lonely senior.
+Pets are an important part of our lives, and might be especially important for older people.
+They offer companionship, unconditional love, and even more.

 For aging adults, the realization that extra assistance with mobility may be needed can be scary.
 Here are some tips to help you choose the right mobility aids for you or a loved one.